HCL-TECH-SOFTWARE/Documentation-for-UnO-Observability-for-Dynatrace/README.md

 1. Get the copied dashboard id from the Create dashboard step.
 2. In the Dynatrace menu, go to Dashboards.
-3. Select UnO Observability Dashboard:
+3. Open HCL Universal Orchestrator Observability Dashboard:
     - Select Edit option at the top right corner.
     - Go to the bottom of the dashboard.
     - Select the markdown component as shown in the image and replace your ENVIRONMENT_LINK and id with your respective dashboard id.